Seanl80/Who-wants-to-be-a-Billionaire/README.md

 - This quiz should be easy to navigate without being confusing.
 - I would like user to find the quiz to be engaging right from the outset.
 - Users should feel they want to play again and again.

-### Developer goals

-- I would like to build an engaging quiz for all ages.
-- I would like users to talk about the quiz with friends/family to gain more users.
-- I would like to build a colourful quiz to engage users.
-- I will try to not make the questions so hard it will put people off of playing it.

 ### User stories